MottainaiCI/lxd-compose-docs/site/content/docs/concepts/project.md

     If the path is relative this is based on the directory where is present the environment file that contains the project.

+  * `include_hooks_files`: an optional attribute that permit to define the list of files where are defined the hooks of the project.
+    If the path is relative this is based on the directory where is present the environment file that contains the project.

   * `vars`: an optional attribute to define inline project variables.

   * `groups`: an optional attribute to define inline groups of the project.